An explicit presentation of the centre of the restricted rational Cherednik algebra: Combinatorics and partitions

 \section{Combinatorics and partitions}

-This section provides the basic definitions and fundamental results we require for the combinatorics in this paper.
+This section provides the basic definitions and results we require for the combinatorics in this paper.
 Of particular importance is the notion of $\ell$-cores and $\ell$-quotients.
 We will begin with the definition of a partition before defining $\ell$-multipartitions and bead diagrams. \begin{defn} Let $n$ be a positive integer.
-A $partition$ of $n$ is a tuple $(\lambda_1,\cdots,\lambda_n)$ of non-negative integers such that $\lambda_{i}\geq \lambda_{i+1}$ for all $1\leq i\leq n-1$, and
+A $partition$ of $n$ is a tuple $(\lambda_1,\dots,\lambda_n)$ of non-negative integers such that $\lambda_{i}\geq \lambda_{i+1}$ for all $1\leq i\leq n-1$, and

 The $length$ of $\lambda$ is the positive integer $t$ such that $\lambda_t\neq 0$ and $\lambda_{t+1}=0$. \end{defn} Young diagrams are a common way to represent partitions.
-The Young diagram for the partition $(\lambda_1,\cdots, \lambda_n)\vdash n$ consists of left aligned rows, with the $i^{th}$ row having $\lambda_i$ cells.
+The Young diagram for the partition $(\lambda_1,\dots, \lambda_n)\vdash n$ consists of left aligned rows, with the $i^{th}$ row having $\lambda_i$ cells.
 We count the columns from left to right and the rows top to bottom.
 This means that the cell $(2,3)$ is the second row down and the third column along to the right.
 The hook length is a function that assigns an integer to each cell in the Young diagram.
 The hook length is calculated for each cell by summing the cells to the right and the cells directly below, then adding one, for the cell itself.
 Below are the Young diagrams of the partitions $(4,0,0,0)$, $(3,1,0,0)$, $(2,2,0,0)$, $(2,1,1,0)$ and $(1,1,1,1)$, with the hook lengths of each cell written inside.

 Let us now give a formula for the hook length of a cell.
-For a given cell $(i,j)$, let $L$ denote the number of cells in the $j^{th}$ column, this is called the leg.
-This is a non-standard use of the term leg, however this version is better suited for our purposes.
+For a given partition $\lambda$ we denote by $\lambda^T$ its transpose.
+Then $\lambda^T_j$ denotes the number of cells in the $j^{th}$ column of $\lambda$.
 The hook length $h(i,j)$ of the cell $(i,j)$ is then

-\begin{lem} Let $\lambda\vdash n$ and consider the set $P=\{d_1,\cdots,d_n\}$, where $d_i=\lambda_i+n-i$.
+\begin{lem} Let $\lambda\vdash n$ and consider the set $P=\{d_1,\dots,d_n\}$, where $d_i=\lambda_i+n-i$.
 Then